Connect with us

 It’s important to use team building activities outwith ‘work drinks’, using problem-solving tasks which are fun and can transfer into the office during collaboration periods and the general working environment.
 In addition to this, work drinks can be ant-inclusive for those who don’t drink.

-Workplace friendship can create a culture of compassion and love and help to avoid a toxic work environment.
+Harvard Business Review has also published research highlighting how strong workplace relationships and effective leadership contribute to employee engagement and retention.
 According to research, work friendship can lead to a high level of teamwork, satisfaction, and a reduction of sick days.

 5. Peer-to-Peer Feedback